Tenant Satisfaction Measures

 • 12 customer perception survey measures that are collected by surveying customers directly

-Thank you to the 1,180 tenants who gave us feedback.
+Thank you to the 619 customers who gave us feedback.

 By anonymously sharing your honest opinions of our services, you are helping us to focus on the key areas that matter most to you – such as keeping our properties in good repair, respectful and helpful engagement, and responsible neighbourhood management.
 It is only with your help that we can improve our services for all of our customers.